“The beautiful thing about learning is that nobody can take it away from you.” – B.B. King.

 Quality is incosistent

-Since the lectures must be paid for before they can be accessed, you may be worried about paying for a sham course; however, Udemy offers a 30-day money-back guarantee you can take advantage of.
+Since the video lectures must be paid for before they can be accessed, you may be worried about paying for a sham course; however, Udemy offers a 30-day money-back guarantee you can take advantage of.

 It is necessary to note that Udemy does not offer accredited courses, meaning that the basis of the platform is to help users gain knowledge.
 If you are looking for a platform that offers reputable certificates to prove your skills and expertise, edX is a better option.

-The lesson categories on edX are limited to higher education and sciences, so you will not find a broad range of options on the platform.
+The lesson categories on edX are limited to higher education courses and sciences, so you will not find a broad range of options on the platform.

 If you want diversity, Udemy is a better option; however, those who know the exact path they wish to take would find that edX has better offerings.